A Kokomi Guide Written by xf3#3123

 Increases the Level of Nereid’s Ascension by 3.
 Maximum upgrade level is 15.

-Talent level increase for her burst, nothing much to say about it.
-However, the jump from talents in comparison to other units’ talent constellations is pretty low.
+Talent increase, nothing much to say.
+However, the jump from talents in comparison to other unit’s talent constellations is pretty low.

 The Moon Overlooks the Waters

 While donning the Ceremonial Garment created by Nereid’s Ascension, Sangonomiya Kokomi’s Normal Attack SPD is increased by 10%, and Normal Attacks that hit opponents will restore 0.8 Energy for her.
 This effect can occur once every 0.2s.

 This constellation not only gives her energy back, which lowers her ER% requirements, but also ATK Speed, which is beneficial for ranged units due to them having no hitlag on their attacks.
 Good quality of life constellation.

 Increases the Level of Kurage’s Oath by 3.Maximum upgrade level is 15.